It’s plain to see that we’re all in on inbound call leads.

 With that in mind, here are a few simple tips which we found helped improve our growth – which you can easily try yourself.

-By implementing these steps into your marketing strategy you too can help encourage website visitors make that all important phone call to your business.
+By implementing these steps into your marketing strategy you too can help encourage website visitors to make that all important phone call to your business.

 1. Display Local Phone Numbers